 Short for cannabidiol, CBD is a plant compound found in hemp, although not exclusive to it.
 In fact, it can actually be found in other plants like broccoli and kale.
 CBD (short for cannabidiol) is the most prominent Phytocannabinoid found in the hemp plant.
 It is recognized for its multiple benefits for humans and animal companions alike.
 CBD is nonpsychoactive, is nontoxic, and taps into the receptors in the human endocannabinoid system, a vast network of receptors that help maintain the body’s overall wellness and support many physical processes.
 Cannabidiol (CBD) is one of the dozens of non-psychoactive cannabinoids found in the hemp plant.
 CBD, and all the other cannabinoids, were patented by the United States Government in 2003 as neuroprotectants and antioxidants (Patent No. 6,630,507).
 CBD is non-toxic and has powerful anti-inflammatory and pain-relieving properties that work naturally with the human body’s endocannabinoid system to produce a wide variety of health benefits.

 Like CBD, CBG (short for cannabigerol) is among the 100+ molecules in the cannabis plant and is legal for cultivation, processing, and sale across the United States.
 CBG is unique for the “precursor” role it plays in synthesizing other cannabinoids like CBD and in synthesizing the overall chemical composition of the plant.
 For this reason, it is often referred to as the “stem cell” of cannabinoids.
-Our CBG product is designed to help you achieve your personal best and help you find balance in an increasingly chaotic world.
+Simple Leaf’s CBG products are designed to help you achieve your personal best and help you find balance in an increasingly chaotic world.

 Hemp is a strain of the Cannabis sativa plant species that is grown specifically for the industrial uses of its derived products.
 It is one of the fastest growing plants and can be refined into numerous commercial applications.
 Although cannabis as a drug and industrial hemp both derive from the species Cannabis sativa, the hemp plant is grown specifically for its higher CBD concentration.
 Hemp has much lower concentrations of THC and higher concentrations of cannabidiol (CBD), which decreases or eliminates the psychoactive effects.